scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 `Macro.assertImpl` becomes phase correct even if macro library and program are conceptualized as local definitions.

-But what about the call from `assert` to `assertImpl?
+But what about the call from `assert` to `assertImpl`?
 Here, we need a tweak of the typing rules.
 An inline function such as `assert` that contains a splice operation outside an enclosing quote is called a _macro_.
 Macros are supposed to be expanded in a subsequent phase,